-The requirements of a reverse mortgage loan often include being 62 or older, maintaining the property as your main living place, and having a small balance on your mortgage or owning your home outright.
+The conditions of a reverse mortgage loan generally are being sixty-two or older, using the property as your main living place, and holding a small balance on your mortgage or owning your home outright.

 Do you have a question regarding a mortgage program?